TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-operation-serviceunavailable.md

 # Our service is not available in this region because the region is locked down.

 <!--issueDescription-->
 Thank you for contacting Microsoft support team.
-Our service is currently not available in this region.
+Azure Database for PostgreSQL service is currently not available in this region.
 <!--/issueDescription-->

 ## **Recommended Steps**